vgteam/toil-vg/scripts/vg_workaround_pipeline_pkg/README.md

 - `jobhist ${JOBID}`: Gives specific execution time and success status of previously execulted jobs.
 - `checkquota -u ${USERNAME}`: Gives total disk quota provided and disk useage for the user.

-More information on monitorying Slurm batchsystem jobs on Biowulf can be found [here](https://hpc.nih.gov/docs/userguide.html#monitor).
+More information on monitoring Slurm batchsystem jobs on Biowulf can be found [here](https://hpc.nih.gov/docs/userguide.html#monitor).

 ### Run times